Schuyler Mansion: Acquisition by New York State

 On March 22, 1911, the mansion was sold to the state of New York, which planned to turn it into an historic site that would be open to the public.
-The museum's first board of directors consisted of Philip Schuyler's great-granddaughter, Georgina Schuyler, as well as the son of John Tracey, who had lived in the house in the nineteenth century.
+The museum's first board of directors consisted of Philip Schuyler's great-great-granddaughter, Georgina Schuyler, as well as the son of John Tracey, who had lived in the house in the nineteenth century.
 The orphanage built their new site over the next few years, and vacated the mansion on January 30, 1914.
 After over three years of restoration, Schuyler Mansion was opened to the public as a state historic site on October 17, 1917, the 140th anniversary of the Battle of Saratoga.

-House Structure
+Structure

 Schuyler Mansion is a large (67.5 ft wide by 47.5 ft deep) two-and-one-half-story Georgian house, built between 1761 and 1765.
 It occupies a sloping site in southern Albany, facing east toward the Hudson River.
 The walls are brick, laid in English bond with tooled joints, over a stone foundation.
 The building is covered by a double-pitched hip roof.
 A wooden balustrade with Chinese fret panels and posts topped by urns surrounds the roof directly above the cornice.
 This balustrade was not part of the original structure, but was installed in the early years of the 19th century.
 Two brick interior chimneys rise above the roof.

 Construction of the mansion was supervised by master carpenter John Gaborial of Boston, Massachusetts.
 At the time of the house's construction, two detached wings were erected to the rear of the house.
 The building on the southwest corner was used as an office and the one on the northwest corner served as the kitchen.
 These wings were removed during the 19th century, and the space that they once occupied is now landscaped as a garden.
 The house is built on the center-hall plan typical of Georgian homes.
 Both the first and second floors have two rooms, each about 18 by 19 ft, on either side of the wide corridors.
 The entrance hall, 48 ft long by 20 ft wide and 12 ft high, is divided towards the rear by a pilaster-supported doorway.

 The interior of the mansion is considerably decorated.
 The deep brick walls permit the use on every window, of inside or wainscot shutters which fold against the jambs.
 The walls of the central hall were plastered and then hung with a set of scenic wallpaper imported from France.
 The center hall stairway is decorated with spiral balusters of three different profiles on each step.